 1. Move-In Costs

 While it only makes sense to look at apartments that fit into your price range, you’ll also need to consider additional move-in costs before you can sign a lease.
-The majority of rental properties require not only your first month’s rent but a deposit and an application fee before you can move in.
+The majority of rental properties require not only your first month’s rent but a deposit and an application fee before you can move in with the “furniture removalists Gold Coast”.

 2. Long-Term Costs

-After you’ve paid your initial move-in costs, you’ll be required to pay your rent and any other fees listed on your lease every month.
+After you’ve paid your initial move-in costs, you’ll be required to pay your rent and any other fees listed on your lease every month, also by the landlord improving your rental yield.
 Next, you’ll have to budget for other living expenses like electricity, heat, water, cable/internet, renter’s insurance and in some cases, pet rent.

 No one wants to sign a lease only to find out later on that they hate where the apartment is located.
 Take the time to make sure your new place has easy access to the essentials like grocery stores, shopping, school and work!